-- ▶ The three ethical systems that get the most attention are - Deontological systems: The various types of deonotological ethics are based on the precept of duty, and all share the maxim "the ends never justify the means."
+- The normative ethical systems that get the most attention are - Deontological systems: The various types of deonotological ethics are based on the precept of duty, and generally share the maxim "the ends never justify the means."
 The foremost philosopher in the deontological school was Immanuel Kant ("Fundamental Principles of the Metaphysics of Morals").
+Natural law: These deonotological systems hold that ethical behavior is defined by recognizing and honoring the existence of inherent rights that all people naturally possess.